galaxyproject/ansible-galaxy-os/README.md

 Requirements
 ------------
-The role has been developed and tested on Ubuntu 14.04 and Debian 8.
+The role has been developed and tested on Ubuntu 16.04, 18.04 and 20.04 and Debian 8.
 It requires `sudo` access.

 Dependencies
 ------------
-None
+Python3

 Role variables
 --------------